What to Consider When Upgrading Your Power System

 With more solar or batteries in the mix, you’ll need to check that your DCDC and ACDC chargers are up to the task.
 An undersized charger will bottleneck your system and slow everything down.

-And finally—don’t forget about circuit protection.
+And finally - don’t forget about circuit protection (circuit breakers or fuses).
 Any changes to cable size, current draw, or charging rates will likely require new fuses or breakers to match.
 Incorrect circuit protection and undersized cables is one of the major causes for those fires you see in the news.

 NEED HELP?